ehn-dcc-development/eu-dcc-business-rules-ide-prototype/README.md

 In particular, the `dist/index-local.html` can be opened locally, from file.
 The other files can be served from a Web server.

-Developing the application can be done conveniently using
+Developing the application can be done conveniently after executing

-    npx parcel src/index.html
+    yarn dev

+or

+    npm run dev

 That will start the SPA at URL [`http://localhost:1234/`](http://localhost:1234/).